Bobby Schuller: Literature

 Schuller is the author of the national best-selling book Imagine Happiness, published in 2012.
 Schuller is also the author of Happiness According to Jesus, published in 2015.

 Personal life

 Schuller resides in Costa Mesa, California, with his wife and two children.
 Schuller's son Cohen has a chronic rare brain disease called polymicrogyria which causes epilepsy and intellectual delay.

+During a church service, he stated that his wife, Hannah, was related to Elvis Presley.